VBSO COVID-19 preparations, response and cancellations

 Civil Process operations MODIFIED

 In response to the novel coronavirus, or COVID-19, pandemic and in the best interest of public health and safety, the VBSO Civil Process Division has modified its civil process operations.

-Through at least May 17, all evictions will be postponed.
-Service of process will be reduced to emergency cases in accordance with the current operations of the Virginia Beach courts.
+Through at least July 19, service of process will be limited to those matters outlined in the attached court orders in line with the current, reduced operations of the Virginia Beach courts.
 These operational modifications will be reevaluated and updated on an ongoing basis consistent with any additional executive and/or judicial orders.

 For additional information, visit our About Civil Process page.

 Some nonviolent offenders released into electronic home incarceration

 On March 17, the Virginia Beach Sheriff’s Office began releasing some nonviolent offenders into electronic home incarceration in response to the COVID-19 pandemic.